Carrera Autopodistica

 The Carrera Autopodistica is an annual human-powered land vehicle racing competition that takes place in September in Castel San Pietro Terme near Bologna, Italy.
 The vehicles involved are unique, soapbox-like cars driven by a pilot and propelled by "spingitori", or pushing men.

 Every year this competition attracts not only local people but also foreigners, and recently the peculiarity of the race has caught the attention of national television networks -private and public-, increasing the visibility of Castel San Pietro Terme.

 History

 The race is the central happening of Settembre Castellano, a series of cultural, sports, and gastronomic events, which have their climax every year on the second Sunday of September with the Sagra Castellana della Braciola (the sheep chop fair), which has been running since 1951.
 The Carrera Autopodistica has been running since 1954.

 Over the last half-century, technological and sporting innovations have improved race performances.
 We went from the wood or iron made cars made in the '50s, to the carbon fiber and titanium cars we have nowadays.
 Teams work the whole year to build sophisticated cars, improving smoothness on downhill roads and flat ground, and decreasing vehicle weight for helping the athletes with less weight to push.

+In 2023, Team Squalo made its debut in the Carrera Autopodistica, a team predominantly composed of young individuals in their early twenties but with great determination and enthusiasm, bringing the team to join forces with Team Delfino to form a single large group called the Ocean racing group.
+In 2024, the Carrera autopodistica celebrates its 70th anniversary since its foundation, a unique event that will see teams battling it out on the cobblestones of the historic center and in the Terme Cup.